etalab-ia/evalap/CONTRIBUTING.md

 ## Project Architecture

-The stack used Fastapi+pydantic+sqlachemy for the API in conjonction with ZeroMQ for the Runner.
+The stack is based on Fastapi+pydantic+sqlachemy for the API in conjonction with ZeroMQ for the Runner.
 The project includes an UI/UX based on Streamlit [WIP].